 Despite the continued spread of the Chimney fire, some evacuation orders were lifted Friday in northern San Luis Obispo County.

-The blaze has charred 45,008 acres and is at 47-percent containment, fire officials said.
+The blaze has charred 45,008 acres and is at 47-percent containment, fire officials said Friday morning.

-The evacuation order has been lifted for SLO County, north of Lake Nacimiento, south of the SLO/Monterey counties line.
+The evacuation order has been lifted for San Luis Obispo County, north of Lake Nacimiento, south of the San Luis Obispo/Monterey County line.
 This includes the communities of Christmas Cove, Oak Shore and Bee Rock.

 The evacuation order remains in effect from Bryson-Hesperia area of Monterey County.

-The road closure located at Nacimiento Lake Drive and Interlake Drive has been removed, while the road closure located at Interlake Road and Bryson Hesperia Road will remain in effect.
+The road closure located at Nacimiento Lake Drive and Interlake Drive has been removed, while the road closure located at Interlake Road and Bryson Hesperia Road will remain closed.

 You have free articles remaining.